G-D-Petrov/Sizer/README.md

 ## Sizer

-A simple Python script for iterating recursively over a directory
+A simple Python script for iterating recursively over a directory and returning all of the files sorted by size

 ### Dependencies